cilix-lab/ubuntu-wrt/README.md

 ## 3.6.
 Updates
 Updates are now easily pushed through the new UbuntuWRT repository, which is already included in APT's sources.list in the latest ROOTFS.
-When updates are available, they will be pushed to the repository as the "linux-modules" packages which is already installed in the latest ROOTFS and contains all kernel modules and firmware image.
+When updates are available, they will be pushed to the repository as the "linux-modules" package which is already installed in the latest ROOTFS and contains all kernel modules and firmware image.
 The update will verify that you are updating "linux-modules" in a WRT3200ACM router and proceed with flashing the firmware.
 The repository contains updates and some packages compiled specifically for the WRT3200ACM router.

 ## 3.7.
 Adding UbuntuWRT repository